' Bankruptcy Education Courses - Law Offices of Robert M. Geller

 Anyone who has filed for bankruptcy or researched whether or not bankruptcy is an option for them knows education courses are a requirement for filers.
 In order to have your bankruptcy filing approved by the court, pre- and post-filing classes are a requirement.

-Though it might seem intimidating or silly to participate in courses to help you manage your money better – after all, what better way to learn a lesson about money than to be forced into bankruptcy? – these education requirements are in place to protect the consumer.
+Though it might seem intimidating or silly to participate in courses to help you manage your money better – after all, what better way to learn a lesson about money than to be forced into bankruptcy? – These education requirements are in place to protect the consumer.
 Having to attend a class is not a punishment, but part of helping you determine if bankruptcy is the right choice for you and reduce the odds you’ll need to file for bankruptcy again in the future.

 Bankruptcy education is a part of the Bankruptcy Abuse and Consumer Protection Act, a law signed by President George W. Bush in 2005.
 The law was intended to prevent abuse of the bankruptcy system.
 It did so by tightening Chapter 7 bankruptcy eligibility requirements and made it mandatory for those filing to attend bankruptcy education courses, before and after filing.